-That is the word from Sen. Harry Reid, D-Nev., who sought changes to a proposal from Sen. Max Baucus, D-Mont.
-The changes would provide more health care help for Nevadans without dipping into the state's budget at least temporarily.
+That’s the word from Sen. Harry Reid, D-Nev., who sought changes to a proposal from Sen. Max Baucus, D-Mont., that would provide more health care help for Nevadans without dipping into the state’s budget — at least for now.

 Under changes made by the Senate Finance Committee, Nevada would be one of four states to be reimbursed 100 percent by the federal government over five years for the cost of increasing the number of people eligible for Medicaid.

 After five years, the federal government would pay 82.3 percent of the cost to provide care to the newly eligible people.
 Nevada would pay 17.7 percent, said sources who worked on the legislation.